Support The Podcast

 In a powerful conversation on the Sex Reimagined Podcast with hosts Leah Piper and Dr. Willow Brown, Avalaura shares what millions of high-achieving women are experiencing but rarely admit: reaching professional goals while feeling completely depleted inside.

 She was gaining weight.
-She didn’t want to go to work anymore.
+She didn't want to go to work anymore.
 She was declining personally even as she maintained her professional facade.
-The system she worked in—social work—wasn’t designed to heal people, she realized.
+The system she worked in wasn't designed to heal people, she realized.
 It was designed to keep them dependent.

 The Masculine-Feminine Energy Paradox